| 2015 |

 | 2007 |

-CDK13 (then called CDC2L5) interacts with L-type cyclins (Cyclin L1/L2) via its kinase domain, and CDK13 and L-type cyclins mutually modulate each other's subcellular localization; overexpression of CDK13 alters alternative splicing of E1a minigene reporter in a dose-dependent manner, with effects counteracted by SR proteins SF2/ASF and SC35. |
+CDK13 (CDC2L5) interacts with L-type cyclins (Cyclin L1/L2) via its kinase domain; CDK13 and L-type cyclins modulate each other's subcellular localization.
+Overexpression of CDK13 alters the splicing pattern of E1a minigene reporter transcripts in a dose-dependent manner, and this effect is counteracted by SF2/ASF and SC35. |

-Co-immunoprecipitation, subcellular localization imaging, minigene splicing reporter assay, overexpression in HEK293T cells |
+Co-immunoprecipitation, subcellular localization imaging, minigene splicing reporter assay in HEK293T cells |

 Biochemical and biophysical research communications |